sge-network/sge/docs/specs/OVM/04_Messages.md

 # **Messages**

-In this section, we describe the processing of the DVM messages.
+In this section, we describe the processing of the OVM messages.

 ## **SubmitPubkeysChangeProposal**